 Have a cup of coffee or a glass of wine.
 Soak up the history and ambiance of Café Marly: it’s good for your soul!

-And, as always, when traveling to a foreign speaking country, be sure to have your gluten free, dairy free, allergy free and/or shellfish free translation cards with you at all times to make sure you are safe when eating out in restaurants around the world.
+And, as always, when traveling to a foreign speaking country, be sure to have your gluten free, dairy free, and/or allergy free translation cards with you at all times to make sure you are safe when eating out in restaurants around the world.

 Tell us about your experiences in Paris and at Café Marly!